1hiking/1hiking.github.io/content/posts/Matrix_101_for_your_friends.md

     If you are on the web version, you will have to use the configuration made by whoever is hosting it.
 You could also use [Element develop to obtain labs](https://develop.element.io/), instead of using the normal URL <https://element.io>.

-* Element was used to be called Riot.im, but was changed because issues with *that* other Riot, and before that it was Vector (I think).
+* Element was used to be called Riot.im, but was changed because issues with the game company... and also the real riots 😳.

 * There are some "problematic servers", be wary of joining them since these servers might be not allowed to interact with other servers ([called servers ACL](https://matrix.org/docs/guides/moderation#banning-servers-from-rooms-server-acls)).

-* [Some rooms are "bridged"](https://matrix.org/bridges/) which means you can interact with people from other platforms!
+* [Some rooms are "bridged"](https://matrix.org/bridges/) which means you can interact with people from other platforms! a bridged user normally will have a weird MXID such as @_discord_563563485638563:example.com which you can infer it's a Discord.

 Have fun :)